robin-hartmann/template-js-node/README.md

 ## Features

-- TypeScript with strict config
+- Automatic code checking with TypeScript an ESLint
-  - Only for checking the code
-- ESLint with lots of rules
-- Prettier with matching config
+- Automatic formatting and fixing with Prettier
 - Integration with Visual Studio Code
   - Matching settings
-    - Automatically formats and fixes code when saving
   - Launch and debug code
   - Task definitions
   - Extension recommendations